International-Data-Spaces-Association/IDSA-Rulebook/005_Roles.md

 **Intermediaries** are services that are acting on behalf of participants in the data space.
 This can be a range of activities within the data space: negotiating a data sharing contract on behalf of a participant, implementing technical infrastructure on behalf of the participant and making decisions on behalf of a participant, thus impacting their digital sovereingnty.

 Such intermediaries may be regulated by local governments like the EU Data Governance Act in the European Union, which defines a specific "Data Intermediary" role.
 A detailed analysis can be found in the paper [Reflections on the DGA and Data Intermediaries](https://internationaldataspaces.org/download/42325/?tmstv=1708096468).

+**Intermediary usage guidance:**
+- **Optional:** Intermediaries may be used voluntarily by participants to simplify operations or reduce cost.
+When optional, their use is a matter of participant choice and does not reduce the baseline autonomy provided by the data space.
+- **Mandatory (Regulatory):** If law or regulation requires an intermediary role, the DSGA must explicitly document this requirement and provide safeguards (e.g., audit rights, transparent processes, alternative providers where feasible) to limit negative impacts on participant autonomy.
+- **Impact mitigation:** Where intermediaries are required or offer substantial control over interactions, the DSGA should require explicit documentation of the scope of delegated authority, revocation mechanisms, and participant redress processes.

 **Value-added service providers** act as a participant in the data space and do therefore conform to the data space governance framework.
 Such services aim to